steemit/condenser/src/app/help/en/faq.md

 Steemit also considers posts which are created on the Steem blockchain and earn rewards through the blockchain rewards mechanism an authorized form of commercial use.

-The Steem logo is licensed under Creative Commons CC0, meaning you’re free to copy, modify, or distribute (even for commercial purposes) without needing to ask permission or give attribution.
+The blue Steem logo is licensed under Creative Commons CC0, meaning you’re free to copy, modify, or distribute (even for commercial purposes) without needing to ask permission or give attribution.

 <a href="/faq.html#Table_of_Contents_Steemit__Inc">^</a>
 <a class="anchor" name="Can_I_purchase_official_Steemit_merchandise"></a>